 Norway: 6 proposals for conservation and management and 2 for research

 Increase the number of vessels in the reference fleet in the areas of high by-catch.
-This is in progress, a few new boats about to be contracted.
+This is in progress, a few new boats have been t to be contracted.

 Increase survey effort.
-Last full survey 2011-2015, new started in 2016 and will be concluded in 2020, photo drones are fully implemented, no increase in effort planned
+Last full survey 2011-2015, new started in 2016 and will be concluded in 2020,

+From 2018 photo drones are fully implemented, this has significantly increased the survey efficiency.
+No further increase in effort is planned

 Management by county should be re-examined.
 New genetic studies are ongoing, more samples for such analyses to be collected in 2019

 Reporting of all removals.
 This is being discussed between IMR and management bodies, so far no new information

 Collect data from by-catches (age, sex, etc.).
-No data collected now, but a substantial amount of old data from previous bounty hunt (which required some sampling) is available and will be analysed.
+No data collected currently, but a substantial amount of old data from previous bounty hunt (which required some sampling) is available and will be analysed.
 Data collection from the reference fleet will also be attempted

 All recommendations and updates are recorded in document NAMMCO/27/MC/05A, which is also available as Annex 1 to this report.